rHermes/fullbogons-nftables-gen/README.md

 once every 4 hours roughly.
 This is how you can install it:

 ```
-TODO
+sudo install fullbogons-nftables-gen /usr/local/bin
+sudo install -m644 contrib/systemd/fullbogons-nftables-gen.* /etc/systemd/system
+sudo install -Dm644 contrib/nftables/example-refresh-set.nft /etc/nftables.d/refresh-fullbogons.nft

+# This will fail, and that is ok, it is just to get the inital definitions file.
+sudo systemctl start fullbogons-nftables-gen.service

+# Then update /etc/nftables.conf with something akin to the content of
+# contrib/nftables/example-ruleset.nft

+# Then enable the timer
+sudo systemctl enable --now fullbogons-nftables-gen.timer
 ```

 I've also included two example `nftables` files.
-The first `XXXX` is an example usage of the defintions file.
-The second `YYYY` is an example usage for hotswapping the contents of the bogons sets, without reloading the whole ruleset.
+The first `contrib/nftables/example-ruleset.nft` is an example usage of the defintions file.
+The second `contrib/nftables/example-refresh-set.nft` is an example usage for hotswapping the contents of the bogons sets, without reloading the whole ruleset.

 [fullbogons-ref]: https://team-cymru.com/community-services/bogon-reference/